Cyber-Programer/url-finder/README.md

 # Url finder
-## Description : using this website you can find all url in a web page.
+## Description : using this website you can find all url from a web page.

 ### link : https://url-finder.cyber-programer.repl.co/